lrpm-proto/spec/src/encoding.md

-# JSON, CBOR Message Frame
+# JSON, CBOR Message Encoding

 For JSON and supersets, messages are encoded as an array.